-Rosamond Thalken is an Instructor of English and Digital Technology and Culture at Washington State University.
-She received her M.A. in English Literature from Washington State University and her B.A. in English and Film Studies from the University of Nebraska.
+I’m an Instructor of English and Digital Technology and Culture at Washington State University.
+I received my M.A. in English Literature from Washington State University and her B.A. in English and Film Studies from the University of Nebraska.

 I co-authored, with Matthew Jockers, the recently published, second edition of a textbook on text analysis with R and literature.
 Find Text Analysis With R here.

 My research centers most broadly around interactions between gender and technology, with each used as a means for critiquing the other.
 So far, this has typically looked like using natural language processing and text analysis to study gendered language.
 I’m also curious in looking at notions of digital privacy, especially in data mining projects.